Clay Smith (cricketer): Coaching career

 Smith began working as a player-coach in Bermudian club cricket during his international career, serving in that position for both St David's and St George's.
 However, he took a break from coaching at the end of the 2011 season, citing exhaustion.

 In 2014, Smith was appointed coach of the Cleveland County Cricket Club, which plays in the Eastern Counties Cricket Association.
 In his first season, the club won the Eastern Counties title for the first time in 33 years.
 The club retained the title the following season.

 In September 2015, the Bermuda Cricket Board announced that the position of head coach, at the time held by Arnold Manders, would be made vacant, with Manders and any other candidates invited to apply.
-It was announced a few months later, in December, that Smith would be given the role, with his first major assignment to be the 2016 World Cricket League Division Four tournament.
+It was announced in December that Smith would be given the role, with his first major assignment to be the 2016 World Cricket League Division Four tournament.

 Smith resigned as coach of Bermuda in October 2018.